CodeIsaMystic/dbsh-template/README.md

    version of JavaScript in current and older browsers or environments.
    Here are the main things Babel can do for you:

-      > Transform syntax
+    .
+Transform syntax
-      > Polyfill features that are missing in your target environment (through @babel/polyfill)
-      > Source code transformations (codemods)
+    .
+Polyfill features that are missing in your target environment .
+Source code transformations
-      > And more!..
+    .
+And more!..

   3. Lodash : makes JavaScript easier by working with arrays, numbers, objects, strings, etc.

-  Lodash’s modular methods are great for:

-      > Iterating arrays, objects, & strings
+    .
+Iterating arrays, objects, & strings
-      > Manipulating & testing values
+    .
+Manipulating & testing values
-      > Creating composite functions
+    .
+Creating composite functions

-     1. Debounce : Creates a debounced function that delays invoking func until after wait milliseconds have elapsed since the last time the debounced function was invoked.
+     1. Debounce :
+     Creates a debounced function that delays invoking func until after wait milliseconds have elapsed since the last time the debounced function was invoked.
 The debounced function comes with a cancel method to cancel delayed func invocations and a flush method to immediately invoke them.
 Provide options to indicate whether func should be invoked on the leading and/or trailing